Note:

 Students enrolled in a U.S. Government course as part of their high school coursework must take a civic literacy assessment and that assessment may be the Florida Civic Literacy Exam.
 Students who have passed the FCLE in high school will be exempt from the civic literacy competency assessment portion of the requirement when they enter a Florida College System (FCS) or State University System (SUS) institution.
 However, these students will still need to fulfill the post-secondary civic literacy course requirement.

-Question 12: How does the updated rule apply to out-of-state students?
+How does the rule apply to out-of-state students?

 Your academic advisor can answer questions about the Civic Literacy requirement and your particular situation.
-Make an appointment with your advisor by logging into the myEFSC Portal and using the link in the Student Services Appointments area or call 321-433-5512.
+Make an appointment with your advisor by logging into the myEFSC Portal and using the Navigate icon.

 For questions about the exam, contact an EFSC Campus Assessment Center.